bailey-lab/SeekDeep/README.md

 make

-Need to have g++-4.9, g++-4.8, or clang++ compiler, the default assumption is g++-4.8, can change by giving -CC and -CXX to ./congifure.py
+Need to have g++-4.9, g++-4.8, or clang++ compiler, the default assumption is clang++, can change by giving -CC and -CXX to ./congifure.py
 For example

 for g++-4.9